uBizzy/koseven/system/guide/ko7/security/validation.md

 ## Provided Rules

-KO7 provides a set of useful rules in the [Valid] class:
+Koseven provides a set of useful rules in the [Valid] class:

 Rule name                 | Function
 ------------------------- |-------------------------------------------------